Self-Leadership · You Were Never Series

 Think about the arrangement where you felt most replaced or discarded.
 What specifically did you bring to that situation that the person or thing that replaced you cannot?
 The answer exists.
 It is worth knowing.

 You cannot build something real on the belief that you are replaceable.
 Not because the belief is too negative but because it is not accurate.
 What you can build on is the more honest version: you were in an arrangement that did not value what you brought, and that arrangement ended.
+The same self-editing instinct that shows up in meetings often shows up here too, quietly agreeing with the verdict instead of questioning it.
 That is the truth.
 It is harder than the story of replaceability in some ways because it requires you to keep looking for the right arrangement instead of settling for the explanation that you just are not worth keeping.

 Stop measuring your worth by the decisions of people who were managing costs or protecting comfort or filling a temporary need.
 Their decisions about you were about their constraints.
+Real confidence is built the same way real self-worth is, from evidence you generate yourself, not from anyone else's calculation.
 You are not a commodity that was found lacking.
 You are a person who was in the wrong place for what you are.
 That is a fixable problem.
 The other one is not.

 What is the specific thing you brought to the arrangement where you felt most replaced that the replacement genuinely cannot replicate?
 What would it mean to build toward a context where that thing is actually valued?